rahultejus/rahultejus/README.md

 - 👋 Hi, I’m @rahultejus
-- 👀 I’m interested in coding and business....
+- 👀 I’m interested in coding and business.
-- 🌱 I’m currently learning .web developement..
+- 🌱 I’m currently a Web Developer.
-- 💞️ I’m looking to collaborate on an open source...
+- 💞️ I’m looking to collaborate on an open source.
-- 📫 How to reach me by using my mail rahultejus123@gmail.com...
+- 📫 You can reach to me by using my mail rahultejus123@gmail.com.

 <!---
 rahultejus/rahultejus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.